nicolasbrunner/articles/mountainbike/trioofwheels.md

 ![Descending on the Roval wheelset](/assets/trioofwheels/DSC08237.jpeg) *On rocks aligned perfectly for straight-lining, the differences are more nuanced.*

-Thankfully, they continued to perform beautifully on smoother, loamier terrain.
+Thankfully, they continued to perform beautifully on smooth, loamy terrain.
 I was also happy riding them on slower, steeper and more technical terrain, where I didn’t notice any major difference from my aluminum setup.
 They also tracked well through corners and felt good on medium sized jumps.

 A small gripe, is that my brakes tend to start howling sooner on them than on other wheels.
 On one of the rather steep descents I have on my backdoor trails, the other two wheels will typically  howl only for a very brief amount of time where braking forces are highest.
 The Roval's start howling sooner and for a longer stretch of trail.
 I have no idea, where this comes from.